HausDAO/daohaus-website/docs/users/glossary.mdx

 **Shares**

 Grants voting rights and proportionate ownership of core treasury.
+Shares are DAO specific and cannot be transfered or traded.

 **Summon**